cBioPortal/cbioportal/docs/Authenticating-and-Authorizing-Users-via-keycloak.md

 ### Add client for OAuth2 token-based data access

 With cBioPortal instances that require user authentication the API can be queried when including a data access token in the request header (see [Authenticating Users via Tokens](Authenticating-Users-via-Tokens.md)).
 KeyCloak can be configured as an OAuth2 authentication provider that distributes data access tokens to users and validates these tokens when used while querying the API.
 This feature is enabled by creating a `cbioportal_api` OpenID Connect client that has access to the user roles defined in the `cbioportal` SAML client.

+The step below were verified to work with Keycloak versions 4.8.3.Final and 8.0.2.

 1. Create a client with name `cbioportal_api`.
 Set _Client Protocol_ to `openid-connect`.